NadavMassad/students_web_app/readme.md

 1. For GET and POST methods.
 2. For PUT method.

-The GET method calls the `load_data()` function that will read from the josn file and return us the students list from the json file.
+The GET method calls the `load_data()` function that will read from the json fileif he exists.
+If it doesn't exists it creates it, and if it's empty, it gives it an empty list.
+Next the function return us the students list from the json file.
 The POST method gets the name and the email from the user, and set the grades to 0 at first.
 The PUT method updates the grades of the students.